Bern Convention: Macedonian government is urged to halt construction of hydropower plants in national park

 11 December 2017

-Ana Colovic from Bankwatch and Ekosvest, MAcedonia presents the Mavrovo case at the meeting of the Standing Committee of the Bern Convention.
-(Photo (c) Aleksandra Bujaroska, Front 21/42.)
+Ana Colovic from Bankwatch and Eko-svest, North Macedonia, presents the Mavrovo case at the meeting of the Standing Committee of the Bern Convention.
+Photo: Aleksandra Bujaroska, Front 21/42 (c)

 Skopje, Radolfzell, Strasbourg.
 Plans for 17 hydropower plants throughout Macedonia’s Mavrovo National Park must be immediately suspended, so the Standing Committee of the Bern Convention ruled at its annual meeting last week.
 The Standing Committee emphasizes its special concerns with regard to the still ongoing developments of small hydropower plants within the park.